asiffer/bio/00_index.md

 My Ph.D. is funded by <a href="https://www.amossys.fr/">Amossys</a> which is a pure player cyber-security company in Rennes.

 My thesis deals with **cyber-attacks detection with statistical learning methods**.
-The idea is to bridge from AI (I apologize for this run-of-the-mill word) to cyber-security.
+The idea is to bridge from AI to cyber-security (I apologize for these run-of-the-mill keywords).

 <figure><img src="/assets/ml.svg"></figure>